Stanwell Fields Curriculum Intent

 - Darwin's Delights in Year 6 where children learn about evolution and inheritance

 There are many other science based ILPs too.
 In addition to these, we further enrich our science curriculum with Love to Investigate projects.
 These link to the current project and allow children to further develop scientific enquiry skills and knowledge.
-You can see our long term overview of Love to Investigate Projects by clicking here.
+You can see where Love to Investigate Projects are taught across the school by clicking here.
 There are many exciting investigations such as Whose poo?
 (Y1), Which stuff is stickier?
 (Y2), Do plants have legs?
 (Y3), Is custard a liquid?
 (Y4), Why are zip-wires so fast?
 (Y5) and What colour is a shadow?
 (Y6).

 You can find out more about what science units are covered in each year group on the year group curriculum overview pages which can be found here:

-Our Long Term Overview for our Love to Investigate units can be found below:
+Our Long Term Overview for all our Projects can be found here: